-It explains how you can end your tenancy and when your landlord can evict you.
-Your landlord has certain responsibilities towards you, including getting repairs done and not disturbing you.
+Your rights if you have an assured shorthold tenancy with a private landlord: how you can end your tenancy, when your landlord can evict you, the landlord's responsibilities towards you including getting repairs done and not disturbing you.

 Most people who rent from a private landlord are assured shorthold tenants.
 You automatically have an assured shorthold tenancy if all of the following apply: